frankframework/frank-manual/misc/MANUAL_TEST.md

 **Step 110:** Ensure that the debug tree is empty.
 Try to open multiple reports at the same time.
 This should not succeed.

+### Test 100: Persistence of tab contents

+When you change tabs in your browser, the state of each tab is preserved.
+When you return to a tab, its state should be the same as before.
+The same should be true about the different tabs of Ladybug.
+This can be tested as follows:

+**Step 10:** Ensure that you have four or more different reports in the debug tab.

+**Step 20:** Copy at least four reports to the Test tab.

+**Step 30:** In the debug tab, open one report in the debug tree.
+Then select a few reports in the table but not all.
+There should be deselected reports as well.
+Remember which reports were selected and which one was in the debug tab.
+Remember which node is selected in the debug tree.

+**Step 40:** Go to the Test tab.

+**Step 50:** Make the states of the reports different.
+At least have one re-runned, one selected and one not selected.
+Remember which report has which state.

+**Step 60:** Return to the debug tab.
+Check that the same reports are selected and that the same report is in the debug tab.
+Select that the same node is selected in the debug tree.

+**Step 70:** Return to the Test tab.
+Check that the states of the reports are as they were in step 50.